 The park is located in the south of Tenerife, in Adeje.
 It’s huge and offers many different areas where you can lay at an artificial beach, go enjoy some waves in the wave pool or get your adrenaline pumping at some of the water slides!

-Siam Park is very clean and provides everything you need like bathrooms, lockers and restaurants.
+Siam Park is very well organized and provides everything you need like bathrooms, lockers and restaurants.
 You won’t be disappointed by the facilities!

 If you want to check out the attractions and find some background information, get yourself the Siam Park App.
-There you can find a map of the park and you’re even able to buy tickets.
+There you can find a map of the park and are able to buy tickets.

 22. Loro Parque – a Special Kind of Zoo